marcelatizzo/AltenTest/README.md

 docker-compose up
 ```

-The application should run on [http:/localhost:8000/](http:/localhost:8000/).
+The application will run on [http:/localhost:8000/](http:/localhost:8000/).
 The Swagger documentation is on [http:/localhost:8000/swagger](http:/localhost:8000/swagger).

-To end the application you can press `Ctrl+C` on the terminal where the application is running, or from another terminal in the same folder, run the following command.
+To end the application you can press `Ctrl+C` on the terminal where the application is running, or from another terminal at the same folder, run the following command.

 ``` command
 docker-compose down